Jason Itzler: Early ventures, prostitution ring, and criminal record

+Itzler ran a largely unsuccessful matchmaking service called "DNA Diamonds" from 2007 to 2008 where his primary goal was to attract wealthy bachelors to his matchmaking service.
+Itzler listed himself as "Dr. Jason Itzler, J.D." on his website for this business.

-In 2007, a transsexual Rikers Island inmate known as “Angelina Jolie” sent him to the hospital.
-Itzler stated, "She walked up to me and said, ‘If you don’t shut your mouth, I’m going to break your face.’
+In 2007, a transsexual Rikers Island inmate known as "Angelina Jolie" sent him to the hospital.
+Itzler stated, "She walked up to me and said, 'If you don't shut your mouth, I'm going to break your face.'
 Even though she has a penis, she looks like a woman.
-I’ve never hit a woman in my life."
-Itzler was taken to Elmhurst Hospital Center in Queens, where he said a CAT scan found “severe brain trauma.”
+I've never hit a woman in my life."
+Itzler was taken to Elmhurst Hospital Center in Queens, where he said a CAT scan found "severe brain trauma".

 In 2010 Itzler shared an apartment in Flamingo Towers in Miami, Florida with Hungarian photographer Zoltan Present (then Prepszent).
 Itzler had previously faced several charges in Florida including stalking, burglary, and aggravated assault with a weapon.
-This apartment was subject to controversy when former University of Wisconsin-La Crosse student, Julia Sumnicht died in Miami in March of 2010.
+This apartment was subject to controversy when former University of Wisconsin-La Crosse student, Julia Sumnicht died in Miami in March 2010.
 As a result of an interview with Itzler while he was in a Manhattan jail where he faced other unrelated charges, Itzler claimed to have also taken GHB himself the night that Sumnicht had visited their apartment.
 Additionally, Sumnicht's body was only discovered after she had visited the apartment of a different photographer later that night.

-After a detective identified himself in a call related to the investigation of Sumnicht's death, Itzler immediately hung up, a police report for the incident said.
+A police report for Sumnicht's death said that after a detective identified himself in a call related to the investigation of Sumnicht's death, Itzler immediately hung up.
+A private investigator hired by the family of Sumnicht, Chris Catania, stated, "(Itzler) admitted to being in the apartment with Julia, and that he had consumed GHB himself.
+Knowing that Julia wouldn't have taken the drug on her own and that Itzler had access to it, you know, as an investigator, you put two-and-two together, and someone slipped Julia that drug."

-In 2011, Itzler was arrested and arraigned by the Manhattan District Attorney and NYPD Organized Crime Investigation Division for prostitution and drug-related criminal offenses stemming from a scandal in which he allegedly provided a prostitute and heroin to country star Billy Ray Cyrus at Trump International Hotel in New York City.
+In 2011, Itzler was arrested and arraigned by the Manhattan District Attorney, Cyrus Vance Jr., and the NYPD Organized Crime Investigation Division for prostitution and drug-related criminal offenses stemming from a scandal in which he claimed to have provided a prostitute and heroin to country musician Billy Ray Cyrus at Trump International Hotel in New York City.
 Itzler was running a second prostitution ring called "Rockstar Models & Party Girls".
 The judge decided to set Itzler's bail at $200,000 and suggested that Itzler have his head examined.
 An assistant district attorney, Eugene Hurley said that Itzler had been arrested many times in Miami, including for criminal charges like possessing weapons and trespassing.

 On May 14, 2012, after his initial arraignment for his 2011 arrest, Itzler was sentenced to four years in prison for prostitution, money laundering, and drug charges after an investigation the previous summer found evidence that he had sold cocaine and provided a prostitute to a Manhattan customer.